Applib-HarmonyOS/PasswordInputView/README.md

 Inspired by [yu1tiao/PasswordInputView](https://github.com/yu1tiao/PasswordInputView)

 ## Features
-1) This library can display plaintext or ciphertext, ciphertext supports displaying dots, asterisks, or any characters
+1) This library can display plaintext or ciphertext, ciphertext supports displaying dots, asterisks, or any characters.
-2) The user can set the color of the border, border color after the user input a value and password.
+2) The user can set the color of the border of the input box and password.
+3) The color of the input box changes after providing input.
-3) The user can set the password style as asterisk, plaintext and circle.
+4) The user can set the password style as asterisk, plaintext and circle.
-4) The user can set the border style line and box.
+5) The user can set the border style line and box.
-5) The user can set the maximum length of the password.
+6) The user can set the maximum length of the password.
-6) You can set the interval and rounded corners between the password boxes.
+7) You can set the interval and rounded corners between the password boxes.
-7) You can configure the radius for the password boxes and they will change accordingly.
+8) You can configure the radius for the input boxes.

 <img src="screenshots/passwordinputview.gif" width="500">